ohbm/osr2020/formats.md

 <img align="right" src="../img/nounproj-lightning.png" alt="lightning" width="10%" hspace="20">

-Lighting talks will be 5 minutes long with 2 minutes for questions.
+Lightning talks will be 5 minutes long with 2 minutes for questions.
 In these sessions we will prioritise presentations which have been accepted as a poster in the main meeting, but also invite submissions which will be presented in other formats or not presented elsewhere.
-Although these talks are short, they are an excellent opportunity to showcase you work to a dedicated audience!
+Although these talks are short, they are an excellent opportunity to showcase your work to a dedicated audience!

 ## Demo